 The Samantha T. Wagner Assistance Fund provides scholarship assistance to students whose needs are unable to be met by other scholarship funds or financial aid, as determined by the College.
 Funds are provided annually by a donor to honor the memory of their daughter.
 In life, Samantha delighted in savoring new cuisine and the culinary arts.
 Her family is sincerely grateful to the nursing community for providing care and comfort in times of need.

-The LATTC Foundation Board of Directors Assistance Fund is provided by annual donations from Foundation Board members to help students who are experiencing hardship and have barriers to receiving traditional scholarship support as determined by the College.
+The LATTC Foundation Board of Directors Assistance Fund is an emergency reserve funded by annual donations from Foundation Board members to help students who are experiencing hardship and have barriers to receiving traditional scholarship support, as determined by the College.

-The Karen Amarawansa Emergency Fund provides small dollar emergency monies of up to $300 for students in need, as determined by the College, which can range from basic necessities such as shelter to tuition assistance and technical or educational tools to support their job search.
+The Karen Amarawansa Emergency Fund provides small dollar emergency monies of up to $300 for students in need, determined by the College, which may be used by the student for basic needs including but not limited to shelter, tuition assistance, or technical or educational tools to support their job search.

-The LATTC Foundation is not involved recipient selection processes and does not issue or distribute checks directly to students.
-To be considered, a student must complete the general, centralized application through LATTC Financial Aid
+The LATTC Foundation is not involved recipient application or selection processes and does not issue or distribute checks directly to students.
+To be considered, a student must complete LATTC's general, centralized application through LATTC Financial Aid

-This unique Foundation program provides students an opportunity to be competitive in their respective industries by providing them with necessary tools to perform in their career path.
-These are awarded in a ceremony and can be a grant for the purchase of tools, or actual tools.
-In a typical year, and dependent on funding, the Foundation provides tools to 50-65 students each year.
-Over the past 28 years, the LATTC Foundation has given approximately $1.75 million dollars in funding for the Tools of the Trade program.
+This unique to LATTC, legacy faculty led program provides graduating students an opportunity to be competitive in their respective industries upon graduation by providing them with necessary tools to perform in their career path.
+Relevant tools are awarded to faculty determined student recipients in a campus ceremony.
+Dependent on available resources, the Foundation has provided funding to the college for tools selected by department leadership to benefit between 50-70 student.
+Over 28 years, the LATTC Foundation has already given over $1.75 million dollars in support for the college's Tools for the Trades program.

-The Foundation relies on our generous donors in order to provide these resources to our graduating students, and welcomes Corporate In-Kind Sponsors and Individual Donors who can donate either the minimum $500 gift cards from tool and equipment retailers, or new equipment and tools from the Tools of the Trade wish list determined by the pathway departments.
-These tools can include NEW: professional knife kits for aspiring chefs, professional barbering and beauty kits for cosmetology, industrial sewing machines, welding safety equipment, HVAC equipment, construction equipment, woodworking equipment, and others.
+The Foundation relies on the generosity of donors to provide resources to help these graduating students, and welcomes Corporate In-Kind Sponsors and Individual Donors who can donate either the minimum $500 gift cards from tool and equipment retailers, or funds to purchase new equipment and tools from the Tools for the Trades wish list, which is determined by the individual pathway departments.

 General Funds

-General or undesignated funds received will support the programs and operations of the LATTC Foundation.
+General or unrestricted funds received will support the programs and operations of the LATTC Foundation.
+Our purpose is to help low-income students with demonstrated need.

 The LATTC Foundation is bound by strict compliance and ethical guidelines, and does not participate in, support, or condone any activity related to bias, unfairness, collusion, discrimination, or favoritism.
 Donors and grantors do not receive tangible benefits, preferential treatment, favors, or exceptional access to resources, faculty, students, private information, or vendor contracts.
 It is inherently understood by a donor that gifts are non-negotiable, nonconditional, and donors may not personally select/name a recipient/recipients of funds, nor mandate or direct the end use of funds given to the Foundation towards vendors, departmental purchasing, or any other out of scope functions.